 If test cases from the test suite fail, you should do the following:

 Do not file a bug report before you have found out as much as possible about what when wrong.
-See the instructions at http://dev.mysql.com/doc/mysql/en/bug-reports.
+See the instructions at http://dev.mysql.com/doc/refman/en/bug-reports.

 Check whether an individual test in the test suite also fails when run on its own:

 If this fails, and you are compiling MySQL yourself, you should configure MySQL with

 --with-debugand run mysql-test-run.pl with the